abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 `  feat: enable the patient to access his medical record with associated lab result for each appointment` Nov/10 **Purpose:**
 < now the patient can access his medical record and see the results with lab result that is associated with each medical record for every completed appointment >

+### Commit

+` feat: enable each doctor to see all his patients in one page for all associated clinics ` Nov/11 **Purpose:**
+< now each doctor can access all his patients in one page, he can also filter by associated clinic or appointment status >